whiteskylondon/conjectio/content/posts/using-nlp-and-lda-to-map-the-evolution-of-the-neural-information-processing-systems-conference.md

 ![](/content/images/Plot 3 (2).png)

 This first chart has the problem to be distorted by the largest amount of publications in 2017.
-So we've normalised each subject, by dividing it by the sum of the subjects covered.
+So we've normalised each subject, by dividing it by the sum of the subjects covered

 ![](/content/images/Plot 6 (1).png)